By Arthur Chadwick

 For many years, developing countries have promoted ecotourism as a way for indigenous people to make a living without cutting down the forests.
 Ecuador is particularly rich in biodiversity and has set aside 23 percent of its land in national parks, reserves, refuges, and recreation.
 In addition, the government pays private land owners to keep their acreage wild.
 Over 5,000 species of orchids have been identified throughout Ecuador with more being discovered each year.

 Orchid hobbyists will travel great distances to see their favorite plants.
 Ecuador has become a popular destination for Americans with a currency system in U.S. dollars and direct flights from Miami.
-Last month, the World Orchid Conference was held in the Ecuadorian port city of Guayaquil which further brought horticultural attention to this South American country.
+In recent years, the World Orchid Conference has held its annual meeting in Ecuador, bringing horticultural attention to this South American country.

 Ecuador’s leading expert on orchids, Pepe Portilla of Cuenca (www.ecuagenera.com), describes the four main areas to visit: the Northern Coastal Lowlands, Southern Coastal Lowlands, Andes Mountain Range and Amazon Basin.